The active sequence strip is displayed with a light outline. The entire strip could be selected by clicking LMB in the middle of the strip.

 - Left/Right [/]

-Select strips laying left or right to the current frame.
+Select the strips that lie completely to the left or right of the current frame.

 - Both, Left, Right

-Select the left, right, or both handles of selected strips.
+Select the left, right, or both handles of the selected strips.

 - Both/Left/Right Neighbor